How to interact with the data in VR

 “mask off”

-to turn off the mask visualisation
+Turn off the mask visualisation.

 “mask invert”

-opposite of mask on; to show anything that is not in a mask or, in other words, to show the “residuals” (cube - mask cube); usefull to find new sources
+The opposite of mask on; to show anything that is not in a mask,

 “mask isolate”